Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive for upright sitting Seat height runs low
+Supportive upright sit Seat height runs low

 Easy-to-place footprint Firmer at first